mc2-project/mc2/docs/python/usage.rst

 Encrypting and Decrypting Files
 -------------------------------
-MC:sup:`2` Client will use the symmetric key you specified during configuration to encrypt your sensitive data and decrypt sensitive results outputted by the MC:sup:`2` compute services.
+MC\ :sup:`2` Client will use the symmetric key you specified during configuration to encrypt your sensitive data and decrypt sensitive results outputted by the MC\ :sup:`2` compute services.
 If you don't yet have a symmetric key, see the above section on :ref:`Generating Keys`.

-MC:sup:`2` Client encrypts your data into two different formats, depending on which compute service you plan to use: ``opaque`` or ``securexgboost``. ``opaque`` format is for the Opaque SQL compute service, while ``securexgboost`` is for Secure XGBoost.
+MC\ :sup:`2` Client encrypts your data into two different formats, depending on which compute service you plan to use: ``opaque`` or ``securexgboost``. ``opaque`` format is for the Opaque SQL compute service, while ``securexgboost`` is for Secure XGBoost.

 ``securexgboost`` Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 If you plan on using the Secure XGBoost compute service, you'll want to encrypt your data in ``securexgboost`` format.
-For this format, you'll need to specify the path to the plaintext data and a path for MC:sup:`2` Client to output the encrypted data, as well as the encryption format.
+For this format, you'll need to specify the path to the plaintext data and a path for MC\ :sup:`2` Client to output the encrypted data, as well as the encryption format.

 .. code-block:: python